5 Steps to Follow for a Successful Excavation Project

 The risk of uneven settlement of the foundation is the biggest threat that can loom over a construction.
 Soil quality is affected by a variety of elements such as weather, climate change, and how the land has been used in the past for what purpose.

-Following reasons may lead to uneven settlement that can be averted by soil testing:
+The following reasons may lead to an uneven settlement that can be averted by soil testing:

 - Weak bearing capacity of the soil